 If you suspect cases of fraud, waste, or abuse, you must report it to Molina.
 You may do so by contacting the Molina AlertLine or submit an electronic complaint using the website listed below.
-For more information about fraud, waste and abuse, please see the Compliance section of this Provider Manual.
+For additional information on fraud, waste and abuse, please refer to the Compliance section of this Provider Manual.